 — Environmental Charter Schools Administrator

-Over the following several years, ECS partnered with SLI on intensive implementation of Reading Apprenticeship school-wide across all three schools.
+Over the following several years, ECS partnered with Reading Apprenticeship on intensive implementation of Reading Apprenticeship school-wide across all three schools.
 ECS has currently engaged 120 teachers and leaders from all subjects are implementing the Reading Apprenticeship framework in their classrooms.
 Additionally, six educators completed the capacity building training, Leading for Literacy, and now meet regularly in professional learning communities with teachers.
 The goal is to include all teachers, staff, and administrators in Reading Apprenticeship professional learning.

 Through its investment, ECS has committed to supporting building high-level literacy, academic success, and the social-emotional development of their students by weaving the Reading Apprenticeship classroom practices into the fabric of all three ECS schools.